gzweigle/open-hybrid-piano/hardware/releases/hps04/README.md

-# Hammer Position Sensor (HPS) Version 0.6
+# Hammer Position Sensor (HPS) Version 0.4

 Originally, the HPS PCB was for hammers.
-However, the sensor also works for dampers.
+However, the board also works for dampers.
 Not changing the name because many circuit boards have already been built.

+Version 0.4 uses fixed resistors which trades lower accuracy for lower cost.

 ## Requirements